Reverseblade/ssml-builder/README.md

 speech = Speech()
 ```

-2. Add text and tags
+2. Add text and tags to the Speech object

 ```
 # add text